-Pledge to Participate: Voice Your Choice for fair assisted dying access for Canadians with dementia
+Support fair assisted dying access for Canadians with dementia

 Will you sign?

-After you’ve signed the pledge, we’ll reach out again with updates on the independent study and how you can take part.
-(The study will cover three issues, and could take as long as two years to complete, so there may be more than one opportunity for you to share your thoughts.)
 In the meantime, don’t forget to share this action with your friends and family, so they can get involved, too.
 If we are to bring Canada’s assisted dying rules in line with the compassionate, patient-centred values laid out in the Supreme Court’s Carter decision, we’ll need nothing less than a critical mass of Canadians to get the job done.